 - More shows - Build up historical NYC recordings, get a wider representation of regional shows around the US, and start to tell the story of hip-hop radio outside of the US.

 - More detail - Expand the histories about each show and DJ/host in the database and the metadata on each episode.

 - Audio interviews/podcast - Interviews with the DJs and hosts behind the shows.

-Thanks to those that have helped out with contributions to the site, including: Flush, Dutch, Irish Craig - RandomRapRadio, Matt, DJ Step One, JTPE, Ted, G, and everyone who's digitized a tape that appears on the site.
+Thanks to those that have helped out with contributions to the site, including: Flush, Dutch, Irish Craig - RandomRapRadio, Matt, DJ Step One, JTPE, Ted, G, DJ A-L, the University of Massachusetts Boston's Joseph P. Healey Library, Jason Scott, Filthstep Productions, Steve Covello AKA Weevie, and everyone who's digitized a tape that appears on the site.
 And of course, super fat dookey shout outs to the original radio DJs that brought hip-hop to the airwaves and the tapers, tape traders, and hip-hop heads that saved these recordings from obsolescence.

 The Hip-Hop Radio Archive site does not actually host any audio files.
 All files are stored at the Internet Archive or at other music blogs or file sharing sites.
 If you are the copyright holder of a work in the Hip-Hop Radio Archive and wish to have that work removed, please submit a request via email for that work to be taken down.
 Your notice should include proof of copyright ownership and clear identification of the work (preferably with URL).

 The Hip-Hop Radio Archive is not affiliated with the Internet Archive or Cornell's Hip-Hop Archive, although both are amazing.

 The Hip-Hop Radio Archive doesn't accept monetary donations or advertising revenue.